Join

 What exactly is a champion tree?
 It’s not just any tree, but the largest and finest example of a tree species or cultivar thriving in Britain and Ireland.
 A tree can earn the title of champion for its towering height or its impressive girth, and it can be recognised as a champion of Britain and Ireland, a country champion, or a county-level champion.

-While some champions have been more challenging to locate, sometimes growing amongst other large trees, others are in plain view, such as the Cryptomeria japonica (Japanese cedar or Sugi) planted in the walled garden at Culzean Castle in 1876, county champion due to its girth of 553cm.
-At Threave, champion trees have a blue label, making them easy to spot, such as the Carpinus caroliniana (American hornbeam) in the South-West corner of the garden, Britain and Ireland champion for both its height of 12m and girth of 223cm.
+While some champions have been more challenging to locate, sometimes growing amongst other large trees, others are in plain view, such as the Cryptomeria japonica (Japanese cedar or Sugi) planted in the walled garden at Culzean Castle in 1876.
+This is a county champion due to its girth of 553cm.
+At Threave, champion trees have a blue label, making them easy to spot, such as the Carpinus caroliniana (American hornbeam) in the south-west corner of the garden; it is a Britain and Ireland champion for both its height of 12m and girth of 223cm.

 As most champion trees are sizeable, it can be surprising to see more diminutive champions.
 Gardens on the west coast of Scotland, with their relatively mild winters, are home to many unusual trees that may not survive winter in other parts of the country.
 Carpodetus serratus (marble leaf) is an example of a species native to New Zealand.
 It grows happily in the west border of the walled garden at Brodick Castle, standing at 6m tall, and is a champion tree of Britain and Ireland due to its girth measuring 113cm.